 We are taking new referrals – please call the office to make referrals as each one is very different and require specific information.

 We will be maintaining strict hygiene and social distancing measures at WWILD for the next few months.
-We will continue to assist clients with building understanding and skills around, hygiene, social distancing and responding to any flu symptoms and seek advice from a doctor.
-We ask that all families and supporters check in with their family members/clients regularly regarding their health and needing support to contact Qld health or GP for Covid-19 testing, or in case there are further lockdowns.
+People with disabilities are in the higher risk category for people who become sick with COVID-19 and therefore we have to change how we operate according to public health directives.
+We will continue to assist clients with building understanding and skills around, hygiene, social distancing and responding to any cold symptoms and seek advice from a doctor.
+We ask that all families and supporters check in with their family members/clients regularly regarding their health and needing support to contact QLD Health or GP for Covid-19 testing, or in case there are further lockdowns.

 Please call our office number or email if you have any concerns or any questions.
 Please look at the phone numbers and links above if you are looking for further information.